mela-org/mela-command/README.md

 }
 ```
 The body of this command only focuses on the command logic.
 Everything else that would
-usually be part of the command code (such as parsing the Duration or the User,
+usually be part of the command code (such as parsing the Duration and the User,
 checking whether the required permission "ban.user" is present, handling wrong arguments
 etc.) is determined by the method and parameter declarations and done externally.

-## What is a command parsing framework?
-A command in this context refers to a textual message sent by users in a simple, non-graphical
-user interface, that is translated to some action in code.
-Commands are used in many applications: CLI (command line interfaces), social
-media or messenger bots, games and many more.

-A command parsing framework takes an incoming command, parses its arguments - if any -
-to a format that is easy to use in code and executes its corresponding action.
+## Maven/Gradle
+TBA

 ## Quick Overview
 *mela-command* consists of two major base parts, the core framework and the